ericzrinsky/discogs/case_study.md

-# Case Study: Generating a Spotify Playlist from An Aggregated Database of Vinyl Records
+# Generate a Spotify Playlist From Aggregated Affinity Data Stored In a Relational Database

 <a name="top"></a>